skymacfadyen/Staff-Design-Manager/ApplicationQuestions.md

 Why do you want to work at GitHub?

-> GitHub has a great employer brand and I would learn a ton.
-Furthermore, it aligns with the journey I am on; learning TypeScript to build designer tooling in Figma, D3.js to play in the world of data journalism, and p5.js to give life to art.
+> It aligns with my long term goals and seems like the place I could grow exponentially, do the best work of my life with great people.
+Currently I am learning; TypeScript to build designer tooling in Figma, D3.js to play in the world of data journalism, and p5.js to give life to art.
 I’ll admit…it’s hard—but, I love it.
 As an insatiable and self-led learner my aim is to use my 10+ years of Creative experience in B2B/B2C/Tech to help tell stories that designers + developers are uniquely positioned to tell.
 Preferably, alongside the Hubbers at Github.

 Please explain why you would be a good fit for this role?

 > **It's we, not me**—I believe that each team member's actions can be a positive reflection of the collective.
 And when one member fumbles, we are all there to help.
 In an effort to lead by example, I put my own growth out in the open sharing with my team things that go well or things I want to improve on.
 By focusing on team culture and ownerships, while making space for individual expression, I frequently ask "What do we want our brand to be?" and "How are we building towards that together?"

 > **Social and emotional awareness**—I have a spidey sense that piques when I suspect scope creep, misaligned stakeholder expectations, or mounting design debt, in the interest of setting up the team for success.
 If I sense that someone was frustrated, sad, discouraged, rude, or otherwise I call it out in an appropriate setting, so that we can ensure we are observing the same thing and grow from there.
-Being aware of my own tendencies allows me to overcompensate for tone and while I have perfectionist tendencies myself, I know there is a right and wrong time to activate them.
+Being aware of my own proclivities allows me to overcompensate for tone and while I have perfectionist tendencies myself, I know there is a right and wrong time to activate them.
 In leadership, I allow my bar for quality to be a goal post with clearly documented steps about how to get there.

 > **I mind my words**—They're important.
-Sometimes I speak in CSS saying, "the margin (hypen) bottom" or maybe, "Let's use --brand-primary there" in reference to the color variable when clarity is paramount.
+Sometimes I speak in CSS saying, "the margin (hypen) bottom" or maybe, "Let's use `--brand-primary` there" in reference to the color variable when clarity is paramount.
 Throughout the day I reference the dictionary, pushing myself to learn new words or double check the definition in case it might be misinterpreted before sending a gentle bump.
 In some cases, [Knowyourmeme.com](https://knowyourmeme.com/) helps me stay in touch with the lightning growth of culture.
 When connection is important I speak like a human, with every bit of imperfection innate to us.

 Have you ever worked remotely before?

->Since before it was cool.
-Seriously, since 2019.
+>Yep, since August 2019.

 What do you think are some of the challenges of working remotely, and how would you address them?
 >Great question.